ros2/ros2_documentation/source/Installation/Linux-Install-Binary.rst

     The pre-built binary does not include all ROS 2 packages.
     All packages in the `ROS base variant <https://ros.org/reps/rep-2001.html#ros-base>`_ are included, and only a subset of packages in the `ROS desktop variant <https://ros.org/reps/rep-2001.html#desktop-variants>`_ are included.
-    The exact list of packages are described by the repositories listed in `this ros2.repos file <https://github.com/ros2/ros2/blob/foxy-release/ros2.repos>`_.
+    The exact list of packages are described by the repositories listed in `this ros2.repos file <https://github.com/ros2/ros2/blob/master/ros2.repos>`_.

 There are also `Debian packages <Linux-Install-Debians>` available.

 System Requirements
 -------------------

-We support Ubuntu Linux Focal Fossa (20.04) 64-bit x86 and 64-bit ARM.
+We currently support Ubuntu Linux Focal Fossa (20.04) 64-bit x86 and 64-bit ARM.
+The Rolling Ridley distribution will change target platforms from time to time as new platforms are selected for development.
+Most people will want to use a stable ROS distribution.

 Add the ROS 2 apt repository
 ----------------------------

-.. include:: ../_Apt-Repositories.rst
+.. include:: _Apt-Repositories.rst

 Downloading ROS 2
 -----------------

-* Go `the releases page <https://github.com/ros2/ros2/releases>`_
+Binary releases of Rolling Ridley are not provided.
+Instead you may download nightly `prerelease binaries <Prerelease_binaries>`.

-* Download the latest package for Linux; let's assume that it ends up at ``~/Downloads/ros2-foxy-linux-x86_64.tar.bz2``.
+* Download the latest package for Linux; let's assume that it ends up at ``~/Downloads/ros2-package-linux-x86_64.tar.bz2``.

   * Note: there may be more than one binary download option which might cause the file name to differ.